hacktor/signal-irc-telegram-gateway/README.md

 ```sql
 create table alias (phone text unique not null, nick text);
 ```
+## Directories for attachments and urls

+The photo's and attachments send by people in telegram and signal groups are downloaded and placed in suitable directories.
+For Telegram, use the telegram-\>attachments configuration option.
+Make sure this directory is shared over a HTTP webserver like apache and it is writeable by the webserver.
+Configure telegram-\>url to point to this same directory.

+The signal-cli program by default saves all attachments in a directory **~/.local/share/signal-cli/attachments**.
+The easiest way to handle this is to move this entire directory to somewhere below the documentroot of the webserver and symlink it.

 ## Start the IRC bot

-Verify the bot will be receiving messages in the telegram group by checking the **telfile**.
+Verify the bot will be receiving messages in the telegram group by checking the **telegram->file**.
 Then you can start the IRC part:

 ```bash
 $ python hermod.py